Skip to content

 Claude Code keeps session logs.
 Cursor has history.
 Whatever tool they used—the transcript of their conversation with the AI is the artifact you want to review.

 Walk through it together.
-Here are the vibe coding interview questions that actually reveal skill:
+Here are the questions that actually reveal skill:

 • "Tell me about this architecture decision here"